 Engaging and involving stakeholders and individuals in the development and delivery of messages will continue to be a crucial part of the plan.

-A communication lead will sit on the Local Outbreak Health Protection Board and Local Outbreak Engagement Board to support them in an advisory capacity.
+A communication lead sits on the Local Outbreak Health Protection Board and Local Outbreak Engagement Board to support them in an advisory capacity.